-In casual American English, "That is an interesting viewpoint that I had not considered before" sounds like "DHAT ihz uhn IHN-tuh-rehs-tuhng VYOO-poynt dhuht ahy huhd NAHT kuhn-SIH-derd buh-FOR".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "That is an interesting viewpoint that I had not considered before" as "DHAT ihz uhn IHN-tuh-rehs-tuhng VYOO-poynt dhuht ahy huhd NAHT kuhn-SIH-derd buh-FOR" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on interesting, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.